 Preparing to Transfer to a Four-Year School

 Narrow down your campus/major options

-After exploring your possibilities, you will eventually need to identify your top-choice colleges and a major so you can determine the specific requirements you must fulfill for transfer.
-You may want to spend time in the Transfer Center browsing college catalogs and making use of the center's services, such as campus tours and individual appointments with university representatives, which can help you get a better feel for a campus's student life and its transfer requirements.
+After exploring your possibilities, you will eventually need to identify your top-choice universities and a major so you can determine the specific requirements you must fulfill for transfer.
+You may want to spend time in the Transfer Center browsing college catalogs and making use of the center's services, such as campus tours and individual appointments with university representatives, which can help you get a better feel for campus student life and its transfer requirements.

 Fulfill your general education requirements